Skip to content

 Based on the issue that has made you want to take action, there are several ways or steps in defining the objectives of your campaign and the best stakeholders to engage with.
 This should be reflected in your communications:

-• Take a broad look at the overall issue and ask yourself “where is my action best placed?” and “what concrete change do I want to encourage?”.
+• Identify the issue: Take a broad look at the overall problem and ask yourself “where is my action best placed?” and “what concrete change do I want to encourage?”.
 Based on that, you might be able to identify the specific ambitions of your activism.
 This will help you narrow down your objectives to a select few.

-• Reach out to the local community and organise meetings to meet with the stakeholders, while being open to their ideas.
+• Identify key groups: Identify the groups that are most affected by the issue, as well as those who have the power to make changes.
+This can include affected communities, local and national government officials, business owners, advocacy groups, and the media.
+Reach out to the local community and organize meetings to meet with the stakeholders, while being open to their ideas.
 In turn, this will help with recruitment involving those who are impacted directly.

 It might seem like these steps aren’t linked to communications directly, yet these steps are necessary in your message being correctly appreciated.
 If the objectives and key stakeholders of the campaign aren’t correctly identified and reflected in your campaign’s communications, your message will be poorly understood.